sleyn/ijump/docs/Average.md

 ## Simulation test

-To assess accuracy of iJump the defined community was simulated.
+To assess accuracy of iJump we simulated a defined populatin.
 Simulated data mimics several jumps of one of the copy of IS5 element (has several copies in the genome) in Escherichia coli BW25113 genome.
 The scripts and auxillary files can be found in the **simulation** folder.

 The setup of this computational experiment is following: